zawie/recipe/markdown/chicken_alfredo.md

 Viola, you have a delicious chicken alfredo pasta dish!
 Serve with some parsely on top for some color.

+### Storage Recommendation
+Cooked chicken can be stored 3-4 days in the fridge.
+I recommend storing 2-3 servings in the fridge and freezing the rest.

 ### Notes to Self
 - Need to buy a proper blender; the dingy thing I had was not strong enough.
 - Sauce was too liquidy, will try to drain the chicken after baking.

 ### Sources
 Inspired from from [Noel Deyzel's video](https://www.youtube.com/watch?v=RHrBR6ccdMA), but modified to bake the chicken instead of frying it.